-To reserve a seat in a class, you must fill out a registration form and return it to our office with a non-refundable $250 deposit.
+To reserve a seat in a class, you must fill out a registration form online below:

 You may also visit our office to register in person, or contact our office to have us mail a course listing and registration form to your address.
 Our contact information and office hours are listed here.

 Visit our directions page for directions to our main office, training locations, and testing centers.